briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 3. _(c)_ No owner or lessor of a location that enters into a written contract as prescribed in subsection (a) of this section shall violate any provision of Ohio R.C.
-[Chapter 2915][ORC Chapter 2915], or permit, aid, or abet any other person in violating any provision of Ohio R.C.
-[Chapter 2915][ORC Chapter 2915].
+[Chapter 2915][ORC 2915], or permit, aid, or abet any other person in violating any provision of Ohio R.C.
+[Chapter 2915][ORC 2915].

 4. _(d)_ No owner or lessor of a location that enters into a written contract as prescribed in subsection (a) of this section shall violate the terms of the